maithili-k/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 > **_Food for brain:_**
 >
 > * How many versions of the deleted data object can you retrieve?
+> * Do you see a scenario of 'oops I accidentally deleted ALL project data' where this could be useful?

 ## 9. Adding metadata and querying for data